-In an age of algorithms and automation, nothing is more insightful than numbers, and the conclusions derived from them.
+In an age of algorithms and automation, nothing is more insightful than numbers, and, the conclusions that derive from them.
 Yet, in an era when every movement in our economy is calculated and analyzed, the brightest economists still can’t pull us out of a rut.
 As we chart the skies and weather patterns, sudden catastrophe still surprises us.

 More voters now self-identify as independent than with any party.
 Yet, even with the lack of enthusiasm from the general electorate over the Democratic-dominated outcome of the election, the political commentators still analyze the landscape in binary code.